QiyuanNickChen/QYChen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate currently on the job market.
+Hi, I am a PhD candidate currently on the job market.
 I am learning applied algebra at [Academy of Mathematics and Systems Science, Chinese Academy of Sciences](http://english.amss.cas.cn/).
 Before that, I obtained my bachelor's degree of mathematics from [School of Mathematical Sciences, Zhejiang University](http://www.math.zju.edu.cn/) in 2021.
 I am very fortunate to be advised by [Prof.Ke Ye](https://sites.google.com/site/keyeshomepage/) of [KLMM](http://mmrc.amss.cas.cn/) from Academy of Mathematics and Systems Science.
 I'm interested in commutative algebra, combinatorics and their applications.
 More precisely, I am mainly studying several notions of ranks of tensors and related topics from (additive/extremal) combinatorics, (multi-)linear algebra and algebraic complexity theory.

-If you have any questions, kindly contact me with chenqiyuan@amss.ac.cn.
+<b>If my research direction aligns with your group's work, I would be delighted to hear from you.
+For more details, please see my publication list.
+I can be reached at chenqiyuan@amss.ac.cn.<b>

 Publication and Preprint
 ======